|

 Automatic Fire Protection in Chicago as a young draftsman, more or less analogous to an engineer in modern

-As Bill was steadily rising in the ranks, the company installed the original plumbing in the Buckingham Fountain in
+Bill's command the company installed the original plumbing in the Buckingham Fountain in

 of other projects.